20 October Great Grey Shrike continues on Beeley Moor, 2 Bitterns and 6 Whooper Swans at Willington GP

 You can let us know what you think or make suggestions for improvements using the feedback form.
 One or two users have reported issues with the contacts details overlaping the bird news.
 Please let me know if you have seen this problem, preferably with a screen shot, see here if you do not know how to take a screenshot

-The next indoor meeting will be on Friday 26 September at the Evergreen Club, Allestree
+The next indoor meeting will be on Tuesday 18 October at the Carsington Water

-The next planned Field Trip will be on Wednesday 10 December to Albert Village Lake
+The next planned Field Trip is on Wednesday 7 December to Albert Village Lake

 Birdwatchers are are asked to respect the following restrictions: